- Parks & Facilities

 There are 45 raised garden beds available to community members.
 Yearly, members pay a small fee for an individual plot.
 Members also participate in monthly potluck dinners and garden maintenance projects.
 The Garden maintains an automatic watering system that provides sufficient water for vegetables.

-In addition to the 36 raised garden beds available on a donation basis to community members, there are also 13 plots of space allocated to growing fresh organic produce solely for the local Gig Harbor Peninsula FISH Food Bank.
-The gardeners and community volunteers work in the food bank areas to plant, weed, harvest and deliver nearly 1,000 pounds of produce each year to the food bank.
+In addition to individual plots, the Garden dedicates space for growing organic vegetables for those in need.
+Harvested crops are delivered to local food banks, including the Gig Harbor Peninsula FISH Food Bank.
+Gardeners and community volunteers work to plant, weed, harvest and deliver nearly 1,000 pounds of produce each year to food banks.

 The need for a usable greenhouse to allow volunteers to grow starts from seeds prompted the replacement of an older structure at Wilkinson Farm Park.
 This greenhouse provides a cost savings over having to purchase starts in the spring.

 The greenhouse was designed by former Mayor Chuck Hunter and constructed under the leadership of Rotarian Oliver Magnuson.
 In partnership, the Rotary Club of Gig Harbor, the Rotary Club of Gig Harbor Midday, and the Gig Harbor High School Interact Club financed its construction.
 Thanks to Rotarian Mark Hoppen, Rotarian volunteers, PenMet Parks and Peninsula Light Company, the new greenhouse was completed in 2012.

 For more information about a community garden plot or to make a charitable donation please contact us at email@example.com, on Facebook, or Barb Carr at (253) 228-0538